Development of a prototype superconducting radio-frequency cavity for conduction-cooled accelerators: Design of a 915 MH z , 1 M e V, 1 MW cw electron linac

 The cryocoolers are Gifford-McMahon (GM) type (model RDE-418D4, Sumitomo Cryogenics of America, Allentown, PA) with a nominal cooling power of 2~W at 4~K. The full cryocooler heat capacity map provided by the vendor was used in the thermal analysis and a conservative $2\%$ derating factor was applied to the cryocooler mounted upside-down, as suggested by the vendor.
 The stage 2 temperature as a function of the heat load applied to the same stage was measured at Jefferson Lab for the same cryocooler model and it is shown in Fig.~\ref{fig:CCRheatmap}.
 The temperature of the stage 2 does not change significantly for a heat load of up to $\sim80$~W applied to stage 1 and for a fixed heat load of up to $\sim10$~W applied to stage 2.

 Copper thermal straps were envisioned to connect stage 2 of the cryocoolers to the cavity.
 A temperature-independent surface contact conductance of 172.4~kW/(m$^2$ K), derived from Ref.~[\onlinecite{Dillon_2017}], was used in the thermal analysis.
 The temperatures of the outer surface of the beam tubes and FPCs were fixed at 300~K. A static heat load of 1~W was applied uniformly to the cavity outer surface.
 The rf power density applied to the cavity's inner surface is given by $\frac{1}{2}R_s \left( B/\mu_0 \right)^2$, where $B$ is the magnetic field over the cavity surface for the TM$_{010}$ accelerating mode and $R_s$ is the surface resistance of Nb$_3$Sn.
 Nb$_3$Sn cavities often display a significant field dependence of the surface resistance.
 For the thermal analysis, we considered $R_s(B_p, T)=a_0+a_1B_p+a_2B_p^2+a_3B_p^3+a_4\text{exp}(-a_5/T)$, where the 3$^{\text{rd}}$-order polynomial term is an empirical fit of the $R_s(B_p)$ measured at 4.3~K in the prototype Nb$_3$Sn/Nb cavity discussed in Sec.~\ref{subsec:nb3sn} and the last term is a least-squares fit of the Bardeen-Cooper-Schrieffer (BCS) surface resistance computed numerically with the code developed by Halbritter~\cite{BCS}.
 Figure~\ref{fig:Rs_empirical} shows the empirical $R_s(B_p)$ at three different temperatures used in the analysis.
-Finally, the rf heat load from the two FPCs, each with 474~kW of input power, is included in the model.
+Finally, the rf heat load from the two FPCs, each with 474~kW of input power \footnote{The power into the FPC was slightly higher than the target value because the $Q_{ext}$ of the FPC in the 3D model was not exactly at the target value.}, is included in the model.
+A target $B_p$-value of 47~mT was chosen for the thermal analysis, corresponding to a $\sim13\%$ margin above the operational value.
 The thermal conductance of the thermal strap is used as a parameter to obtain convergence in the iterative simulation at the target $B_p=47$~mT.